Dear reader of ADxS.org, please excuse the disruption.

 5. Rehmanniae Radix Preparata, Catalpol

-In an article (which at least meets scientific formalities), the efficacy of Rehmanniae Radix Preparata as a remedy for ADHD frequently used in traditional Chinese medicine (TCM) was investigated.
+In an article (which at least meets scientific formalities), the effectiveness of Rehmanniae Radix Preparata as a remedy for ADHD, which is frequently used in traditional Chinese medicine (TCM), was investigated.
 However, there is a complete lack of trials with test subjects and it is openly communicated that the financier of the article influenced the publication.22

 Another article confirmed a positive effect of Catalpol, a component of Rehmanniae Radix Preparata, on ADHD symptoms in rats 23